 archive

-This section is brandnew, so no historical imagery or childhood drawings!
-It's meant to host information about past exhibitions and projects, in order to create space for the new ones in the exhibition and gallery sections.
+This section hosts information about past exhibitions and projects, in order to create space for the new ones in the exhibition and gallery sections.

 An Afternoon with Marilyn